bcgov/GDX-Analytics/maintenance/measure_tile_performance/README.md

 This Measure Tile Performance script, `measure_tile_performance.py` will output the runtime results of running a given input query (based on a Looker Explore slug) a given number of times.

-It runs by invoking the Looker API, which requires API Keys to access which must be set in the `looker.ini` file.
+It runs by invoking the Looker API, which requires Base URL, API Keys and other config settings which are set under environment variables.

 The script takes positional command line arguments to set the Explore slug and the number of times you want to run the query.